 Animal Crossing: New Horizons multiplayer

-Up to four players can join your game locally with a single joy-con each, and up to eight players can join in online, although you can’t set up camp on a friend’s island, or have more than one island per account.
+Up to four players can join your game locally with a single joy-con each, and up to eight players can join in online, although you can’t set up camp on a friend’s island.
+You’ll also be limited to one island per console, meaning that you won’t be able to build an island for each profile if you share a Switch with others in your household.
 What you can do is create up to eight accounts on one Switch, and can all pitch up on the same plot.

-You’ll also be able to set your own region and experience seasons that are closer to home, as opposed to being forced to live in the same timezone.
+You’ll also be able to set Animal Crossing’s timezone to match your region and experience seasons that are closer to home, as opposed to being forced to live in the same timezone.
 It’ll also autosave, which is nice, though it puts Resetti out of a job.